projectchrono/chrono/doxygen/documentation/module_mkl/module_mkl_installation.md

 ~~~

-- By default, this solver uses the sparsity pattern learner (see @ref chrono::ChSolverDirect) to infer the sparsity pattern before actually loading the non-zero elements.
+- By default, this solver uses the sparsity pattern learner (see @ref chrono::ChDirectSolverLS) to infer the sparsity pattern before actually loading the non-zero elements.
 To disable the use of the sparsity pattern learner, call
 ~~~{.cpp}
 mkl_solver->UseSparsityPatternLearner(false);
 ~~~